HridoyVaraby/Earthib-Redesign-Project/deploy_guideline.md

 - Uses static export for deployment (no server-side operations or database)
 - Includes shadcn/ui components with Tailwind CSS
 - Optimized for static hosting environments like cPanel
+- Integrated with PHPMailer for contact form functionality

 ## Static Export Configuration